-I don’t want to make anyone feel uncomfortable, so if you’re reluctant to step inside the world of 19th century junkies, I suggest you close the door and come back tomorrow when I promise to have something a little lighter and brighter for you on the menu.
+I don’t want to make anyone feel uncomfortable, so if you’re reluctant to step inside the world of 19th century junkies, I suggest you close the door and choose something a little lighter and brighter from our menu.
 I’m not quite sure how I ended up here myself, stockpiling antique photographs that have survived from the Opium Age and ended up on the internet.
 In my years of hunting and gathering in the far corners of the web, I’ve always been stopped in my tracks by these images because they seem like such rare and almost unreal insights into late 19th century society.

-It was supposedly an era of countless rules of social etiquette, especially for women, who we’re so used to presuming just all sat around stiffly in their corsets drinking tea.
+It was supposedly an era of countless rules of social etiquette, especially for women, who we’re so accustomed to imagining just sitting around stiffly in their corsets drinking tea.
 But isn’t there something endlessly unusual and curious about seeing Victorians slumped over in a drug den getting high?

 Women on the floor smoking opium and three eunuchs watching them.
 A still from Georges Rémond’s Dandy-Pacha, 1920.

 Something I always wondered about opium smokers, is why they’re so often depicted reclining on their sides, whether in a painting or a photograph.
 I googled my way into some forums that came up with a pretty good explanation.
 For one, opium supposedly causes an incredible dreamlike experience and moving around can interfere greatly with that, but more importantly, as with many opiates, movement can cause extreme nausea and vomiting.
 To prevent any incidences of choking, smokers were told lying on their sides was best.

 Remember, I did warn you about this article.

 Opium, the glorious and ruinous ‘plant of joy’ found its way into modern societies the world over during the nineteenth and twentieth centuries, infecting a range of countries and cultures with its toxic, unquenchable thirst.